The structure of interval orders with no infinite antichain: Introduction

-Let $P=(V,\leq)$ be a poset.
-An element $x\in V$ is \emph{singular} if $\inc_P(x)$, that is the set of elements of $V$ incomparable to $x$, is an antichain.
+Let $P=(V,\leq)$ be an ordered set.
+An element $x\in V$ is \emph{singular} if the set of elements of $V$ incomparable with $x$, is an antichain.
 Equivalently, $x$ is singular if and only if $x$ belongs to a unique maximal antichain in $P$.
 We denote by $\sing(P)$ the set of singular vertices of $P$.
 Notice that in general $\sing(P)$ could be empty.
-But if $P$ is a well-founded level finite interval order, then $P$ has a singular element (Lemma \ref{lem:minimal-element}).
+But if we impose a certain condition on an interval order $P$, then $P$ has at least one singular element (Lemma \ref{lem:minimal-element}).
 We will prove (see Lemma \ref{lem:singular}) that if $P$ is a prime interval order, then $(\sing(P),\leq)$ is a chain.

-Let $IO^{<\omega}$ be the class of interval orders without infinite antichains.
+Let $IO^{<\omega}$ be the class of interval orders with no infinite antichains.
 Our first result is this